tkennedy741/tkennedy741/README.md

 Automation with Python and Bash
 Homelab

-I run a Proxmox-based environment that I use to build out small, enterprise-style networks.
-This includes Windows and Linux virtual machines, reusable templates, and ZFS-backed storage.
+I run a Proxmox-based environment that I use to for various homelab projects.

 Within the lab, I’ve set up domain services, DNS, and internal networking to simulate a realistic environment.
 I’ve spent time working through the quirks of running a domain controller, handling name resolution, and making everything behave like a cohesive network.